WLC-CPaaS/CPaaS_Python/docs/DataApi.md

 Get Feature Daily Summary List

-Retrieve a paginated list of feature daily summary based on query parameters.
+Retrieve a daily summary about a feature, including usage, which accounts execute the steps, and other relevant information.

 ### Example